 Sure, there’s a time and place for store-wide deals.
 However, segmenting your offers by individual trends and buyer behaviors is a smarter move toward an easier path to purchase.

-Another common tactic for personalization marketing is through cart abandonment or behavior-triggered email campaigns.
+Another common tactic for personalization marketing is through cart abandonment or behavior-triggered email marketing campaigns.
 Here’s an example from TeePublic which includes a “They Miss You” message attached to some previously viewed items.

 Another low-hanging personalization marketing strategy is to present your shoppers as a community.
 Like we mentioned earlier, exclusivity is something shoppers often want.